rebus-ink/ink-API/activityDoc.md

 }
 ```

-If the tag was already assigned to the publication, the API will return error 400: 'publication {publicationId} already associated with tag {tagId} ({tag name})'

 object can contain the entire note object, as returned as a reply to the GET document route.
 But only the id and the type are required.

 Similarly, target can contain the entire publication object, but only the id proeprty is required.

+Possible errors:

+* 404 'no publiation found with id {id}'
+* 404 'no tag found with id {id}'
+* 400 'publication {publicationId} already associated with tag {tagId} ({tag name})'
+* 400: 'add tag to publication error: {message}' - generic error that occured on add tag to publication.
+Refer to message for more details.
+* 400 'create activity error: {message}' - generic error that occured on createActivity.
+Refer to message for more details.

 ### Remove Tag from Publication